Fullerton Avenue: Grand Avenue to Lake Shore Drive

 The ninth and final segment is the longest section of Fullerton Avenue, being 7.9 mi long.
 At Chicago's western border, the straight road at 2400N (which otherwise would be Fullerton) is instead signed as Grand Avenue, which runs from the city border at Harlem eastward to just west of Natchez Avenue, where it breaks the grid and becomes diagonal.
 Therefore, Fullerton's longest segment begins where Grand Avenue turns south.
 Fullerton, restored, continues due east, intersecting major streets, such as Illinois Route 50 (Cicero Avenue), Pulaski Road, Kedzie Avenue, Milwaukee Avenue, and Western Avenue.
 Just east of Western Avenue, Fullerton Avenue intersects Interstates 90 and 94 (Kennedy Expressway).
 East of the expressway, the road intersects Elston Avenue and then crosses the North Branch of the Chicago River.
 Further east, Fullerton Avenue intersects Sheffield Avenue.
 Continuing east, the road intersects Halsted Street and Lincoln Avenue at the same point.
 Next, the road intersects Clark Street.
 Finally, Fullerton Avenue (known as Fullerton Parkway from Halsted/Lincoln to its east end), ends at U.S. Route 41 (Lake Shore Drive) in Lincoln Park.

 Transportation

-The 74 Fullerton bus services the street from Halsted Street to Grand Avenue.
+Fullerton Avenue is primarily served by the 74 Fullerton bus route from Grand Avenue to Halsted Street.
+The bus route travels further west along Grand Avenue to a bus turnaround at Nordica Avenue.